-If you’re in the mood for celebrating, plan ahead for Huntsville’s Annual Texas Independence Day and General Sam Houston’s Birthday Celebration on Saturday, March 2.
-The traditional march to Sam Houston’s gravesite at Oakwood Cemetery starts at 10:15 a.m.
+If you’re in the mood for celebrating, plan ahead for Huntsville’s Annual Texas Independence Day and General Sam Houston’s Birthday Celebration on Monday, March 2.
+Coffee and reception will be held at the Gibbs-Powell County Museum from 9:15 - 10:15 a.m.
 A special ceremony to honor General Sam Houston at his gravesite, including a “Baptized Texan Ceremony,” follows at 11:00 a.m.

-Enjoy a buffet luncheon immediately following the ceremony and end the day at 2:00 p.m. at the Sam Houston Statue and Visitors Center with a “Toast to Texas” and birthday cake.
+Enjoy a buffet luncheon immediately following the ceremony and end the day at 2:00 p.m. at the Sam Houston Memorial Museum with a “Toast to Texas” and birthday cake.
 Reservations are required for the ceremony and luncheon, so make sure to book your spot today.
 Learn more here.